1996 Australian Open – Women's singles

 Monica Seles defeated Anke Huber in the final, 6–4, 6–1 to win the women's singles tennis title at the 1996 Australian Open.
-It was Seles' fourth Australian Open title and ninth major title overall, and her only major title after her 1993 stabbing.
+It was her fourth Australian Open title and ninth and last major title overall, and her only major title after being stabbed on 30 April 1993.
+Going into the final, Seles was a perfect 27-0 at the Australian Open, having won the title in her Australian Open debut in 1991, followed by two title defences, before the infamous stabbing.
+By virtue of her perfect 28-0 record at the year’s first grand slam, Seles became the first person in the Open Era to win their first 4 consecutive titles at a single grand slam tournament (joined by Rafael Nadal, French Open 2005-2008).

 Mary Pierce was the defending champion, but lost to Elena Likhovtseva in the second round.